CamaraLab/CAJAL/docs/benchmarking.rst

 Example - C. Elegans Dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We will illustrate how to use graph Laplacian to identify features in a C. elegans neuron SWC dataset which are correlated with cell morphology.
+We will illustrate how to use the graph Laplacian score to identify features in a C. elegans neuron SWC dataset which are correlated with cell morphology.

 First, download and unzip `this folder